Crossing Probabilities of Multiple Ising Interfaces: Crossing Probabilities in the Critical Ising Model

 \subsection{Convergence of Interfaces}

 In this section, we first summarize some existing results on the convergence of Ising interfaces, and then explain how to extend Izyurov's result~\cite{IzyurovIsingMultiplyConnectedDomains} on the local convergence of multiple interfaces to be global.
+The convergence will take place weakly in the space of unparameterized curves with metric~\eqref{def::curves_metric}.